JuanMartin10/JuanMrtt/README.md

-# Hello 👋🏼👨🏻‍💻
+# Hi, I'm Juan! 👋🏼👨🏻‍💻

-Hi, I'm Juan!
 I'm a javascript fullstack junior developer who is passionate about technology specialist on MERN stack & React Native.

 Passionate about technology.
 I have graduated in Business Administration, lived in United Kingdom and worked as an Accountant and IT-Recruiter.
 After all, I began to study Web Development, what I love since I was child .
 For that, I began my experience in this world enjoying IronHack experience.